ethauvin/kobalt-maven-local/README.md

 }
 ```

-Use the `lovalMaven()` directive to tell Kobalt to look for artifacts in the Maven Local Repository:
+Use the `localMaven()` directive to tell Kobalt to look for artifacts in the Maven Local Repository:

 ```kotlin
 val repos = repos(localMaven())